pavel-paulau/perfdb/README.md

 Where:

-  `mybenchmark` is a common snapshot entity.
+  `mybenchmark` is a common snapshot entity (time series database).
 You should change it before *any* test or benchmark iteration.

    `app1` is a source name.
 In this case we are using application name, it can be an IP address (e.g., "172.23.100.96") or name of database (e.g., "mydatabase@127.0.0.1").